Diyckstra/terraform-provider-deyckstra/website/docs/r/route53_record.md

 ## Import

-Route53 Records can be imported using ID of the record, which is the zone identifier, record name, and record type, separated by underscores (`_`)E.g.,
+Route53 records can be imported using ID of the record, which is the zone identifier, record name, and record type, separated by underscores (`_`)E.g.,

 ```
 $ terraform import aws_route53_record.myrecord z-xxxxxxxx_dev.example.com_NS